hackoregon/civicu-machine-learning/lessons/ai-morality.md

 ## Antisocial Organism Examples

-Some seemingling antisocial organisms and behaviors may be adaptive for an ecosystem as a whole
+Some seemingly antisocial organisms and behaviors may be adaptive for an ecosystem as a whole or at least for a community of organisms.

 - ant brain virus that causes them to climb grass and wait to be eaten
 - toxo plasmosis in humans increases risk-taking & risk-taking propelled homosapien ahead of neanderthal